-None of the Directors received any remuneration in respect of their services as a Director of the Company during the year (2021: £nil).
+None of the Directors received any remuneration in respect of their services during the year (2021: £nil).

 The Company considers that there is no practicable method to allocate a portion of the emoluments the Directors receive from their respective Group company employer for any qualifying services in respect of the Company, as these are considered to be incidental and part of the Directors overall management responsibilities within the Group.

-4 Interest receivable and similar income
+5 Interest receivable and similar income